 Keeping these things in mind, there are two preferred playstyles with different priorities:

 Exploration-based Playstyle: If your only priority is exploration, the Dream Home trait is not for you.
 Most of your time will be spent exploring different planets and places.
-While doing so, having a huge financial obligation to pay off at once or weekly can hijack your gameplay experience.
+While doing so, having a substantial financial obligation to pay off at once or weekly can hijack your gameplay experience.

 Hub Playstyle: If you are playing Starfield with clear objectives of dominating the game, this trait is more than a luxury.
 You can arrange meetings, store items, and ship or trade inside this house.
 If you can use it to run your business, it is worth spending lots of money on it.